o2r-project/erc-spec/docs/spec/index.md

 ### Main & display file

 An ERC MUST have a _main file, i.e. the file which contains the text and instructions being the basis for the scientific publication describing the packaged analysis.
-An ERC MUST have a _display file_, i.e. the file which is shown to the user first when he opens an ERC in a supporting platform or tool.
+An ERC MUST have a _display file_, i.e. the file which is shown to a user first when she opens an ERC in a supporting platform or tool.

 _Main file_ and _display file_ MUST NOT be the same file.